 Jaya Prakash Rao

-This profile was prepared when Jaya Prakash Rao was elected to the Ashoka Fellowship in 1994.
+This description of Jaya Prakash Rao's work was prepared when Jaya Prakash Rao was elected to the Ashoka Fellowship in 1995.

 The New Idea